ISRCTN ISRCTN13053675

 Record updated in last year

-Plain English Summary
+Plain English summary of protocol

 Background and study aims

 Personalised cancer vaccines are a type of cancer treatment designed to target an individual’s unique cancer cells.
 They are created by analysing a patient’s tumour and identifying specific DNA changes that are unique to that cancer, then using that information to create a vaccine tailored to that patient.
 The intention is that the cancer vaccine will stimulate the immune system to specifically recognise and destroy the cancer cells.
+Immunotherapies are types of cancer treatment designed to help the body's immune system identify and attack cancer cells by focusing on specific features found on or within cancer cells that make them distinctly different from healthy cells.

-The NHS Cancer Vaccine Launch Pad (CVLP) is looking to find people who may be able to take part in research trials for personalised vaccines to treat cancer.
+The NHS Cancer Vaccine Launch Pad (CVLP) is looking to find people who may be able to take part in research trials for personalised vaccines or immunotherapies to treat cancer.
 By supporting these trials, the CVLP aims to speed up the development of personalised treatments for cancer patients.

 Who can participate?